Jon Worth

-Jon Worth (born 23 May 1980) is a political blogger, journalist and editor who regularly writes about EU policy, Brexit and Germany policy.
+Jon Worth (born 23 May 1980) is a political blogger, journalist, and editor who regularly writes about EU policy, Brexit and German domestic and foreign policy.
 Since 2015 he has been a visiting professor at the College of Europe.

 Worth studied Philosophy, Politics and Economics at Merton College, University of Oxford, where he obtained a BA.
 He also holds an MA in European Politics from the College of Europe, Bruges.
 Jon Worth's "Euroblog" started in 2005.
 It was ranked the third most influential left-of-center blog in 2010 by Social Europe.